Greenock cruise terminal on the River Clyde, Scotland

 What you need to know before you dock.

-• Terminal: Greenock Ocean Terminal — modern facility with shuttle to Greenock town center and train station
+• Terminal: Greenock Ocean Terminal — modern facility with shuttle to Greenock town center and train station.
+The terminal is wheelchair accessible with ramps and level boarding.

 • Distance to Glasgow: 25 miles (40 km); 25-45 min by train; 40 min by car/taxi